 But this is the first time I made a mixture on the stove, chilled it, then churned it in an ice cream maker.

-Tips for making homemade Peppermint Stick Ice Cream:
+How to make homemade Peppermint Stick Ice Cream

 Place the milk and white chocolate peppermint chunks in a saucepan and heat over low to medium heat until the chocolate is melted.
 Basically you are making white hot chocolate at this point.